rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/common-gs/auth-using-curl.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From a command prompt, send a **POST tokens** request to the Rackspace Cloud
 Identity service.
-Include your username and :ref:`API key <get-credentials>`
+Include your username and :ref:`API key <get-credentials>`,
 as shown in the following example.

 .. include:: ../common-gs/samples/auth-req-curl.rst